2022 President of the Italian Chamber of Deputies election

 The election of the President of the Italian Chamber of Deputies who would serve through the legislature XIX of Italy took place on 13 and 14 October 2022, almost four weeks after the 2022 Italian general election.
 Lorenzo Fontana, a member of the Lega was elected on the fourth ballot with 222 votes.

 Procedure

 The election takes place by secret ballot.
 A two-thirds supermajority of the whole membership is needed to win on the first ballot.
-On the second and third ballot, a two-thirds supermajority of votes cast (including blank ballots among the totals) suffices.
+On the second and third ballots, a two-thirds supermajority of votes cast (including blank ballots among the totals) suffices.
 Starting from the fourth ballot, the threshold is further lowered to a simple majority of members present.

 History

 As required by the assembly's standing orders, the election took place by secret ballot.
-Ettore Rosato, of Action – Italia Viva (A–IV), being the most senior member to have served as Vice President of the Chamber of Deputies in the previous legislature and to be re-elected in the incumbent legislature, served as acting presiding officer.
+Ettore Rosato, of Action – Italia Viva (A–IV) (being the most senior member to have served as Vice President of the Chamber of Deputies in the previous Parliament) served as acting presiding officer.